 A master of irony as well as elegance, Francisco José de Goya y Lucientes (1746-1828) — better known as Goya — is considered to be one of the most important Spanish artists of the late 18th and early 19th centuries.
 Just as he straddles two centuries, he can also be seen as both the last of the Old Masters and the father of modern art.
 He cited ‘Nature, Velázquez and Rembrandt’ as his main influences.

-2. Court painter to the Spanish Royal Family
+2. He was court painter to the Spanish royal family

 After 1793 one can discern a certain darkness in Goya’s work.
-Many put this down to the fact that he suffered from an illness that rendered him virtually deaf, however this more pessimistic outlook — as exemplified by his painting of a dog drowning in quicksand — can also be attributed to the political and social upheaval he was witnessing as part of the Peninsular War, waged by Napoleon against Spain.
+Many put this down to the fact that he suffered from an illness that rendered him virtually deaf, but this more pessimistic outlook — as exemplified by his painting of a dog drowning in quicksand — can also be attributed to the political and social upheaval he witnessed during the Peninsular War, waged by Napoleon against Spain.

-These events inspired him to create a series of prints entitled The Disasters of War and perhaps his most well-known painting, Execution of the Defenders of Madrid, 3rd May, in which a man in a bright white shirt faces a firing line of soldiers, his face a picture of horror.
+These events inspired him to create a series of prints entitled The Disasters of War and perhaps his best-known painting, Execution of the Defenders of Madrid, 3rd May, 1808, in which a man in a bright white shirt faces a firing line of soldiers, his face a picture of horror.

-4. Los Caprichos and Goya’s critique of Spanish society
+4. Los Caprichos and other works are a biting critique of Spanish society

-Wary of both religion and superstition, Goya also produced a number of satirical prints on these subjects, most notably as part of the Los Caprichos series, which includes the famous work, The Sleep of Reason Produces Monsters.
-He described the prints as representing ‘the innumerable foibles and follies to be found in any civilised society, and from the common prejudices and deceitful practices which custom, ignorance or self-interest have made usual.’
+Wary of both religion and superstition, Goya produced a number of satirical prints on these subjects, most notably as part of the series Los Caprichos, which includes the famous work The Sleep of Reason Produces Monsters.
+He described the prints as representing ‘the innumerable foibles and follies to be found in any civilised society’ and ‘the common prejudices and deceitful practices which custom, ignorance or self-interest have made usual’.

-Although they were not circulated for long — Goya withdrew them from the market for fear of becoming a target of the Inquisition — the Caprichos became his most well-known and influential work.
+Although they were not circulated for long — Goya withdrew them from the market for fear of becoming a target of the Inquisition — the Caprichos became his best-known and most influential work.
 Tiepolo owned a set and Delacroix openly borrowed from the famous compositions.
 Today the complete set — comprising 80 prints — can fetch more than £1 million at auction.

 5. Goya was the first major artist to use acquatint

 Goya’s Caprichos mark a turning point in the history of printmaking.
 He was the first major artist to work in the relatively new technique of aquatint, which involved etching a copper plate with nitric acid and using resin and varnish to produce areas of tonal shading to create a watercolour-like effect.
-The plate would wear away after a number of pressings, causing details and depth to be lost, which results in earlier editions becoming more valuable.
+The plate would wear away after a number of pressings, causing details and depth to be lost, meaning that earlier editions are more valuable.

-6. The Nude Maja — the first ‘profane’ life-size nude in Western art
+6. The Nude Maja was the first ‘profane’ life-size nude in Western art

-Until 1790 most paintings of nudes were references to mythology or allegory; Goya is considered to be the first major artist to paint a woman entirely nude, in a realist style, representing a major break from tradition.
-His The Nude Maja (1795-1800) was painted for nobleman Manuel de Godoy, and is said to represent a composite of Godoy’s mistress Pepita Tudó and the Duchess of Alba, with whom it was rumoured Goya was having an affair.
+Until 1790 most paintings of nudes were references to mythology or allegory.
+Goya is considered to be the first major artist to paint a woman entirely nude, in a realist style, representing a major break from tradition.
+The Nude Maja (1795-1800) was painted for nobleman Manuel de Godoy, and is said to be a composite of Godoy’s mistress Pepita Tudó and the Duchess of Alba, with whom it was rumoured Goya was having an affair.

-Another version exists, The Clothed Maja (1800-1807), in which the model is shown dressed.
+The model is shown dressed in another version, The Clothed Maja (1800-1807).
 In 1813 both works were confiscated by the Inquisition.
 Today, they hang side by side in the Prado.

 7. Goya’s writings describe his philosophy of art

-Goya was not just a satirist or portraitist but thought seriously about the nature of art, writing letters over the course of his career that expounded his philosophy of painting: ‘Painting (like poetry) chooses from universals what is most apposite.
+Goya was not just a satirist or portraitist but someone who thought seriously about the nature of art, writing letters over the course of his career that expounded his philosophy of painting.
+In one he wrote, ‘Painting (like poetry) chooses from universals what is most apposite.
 It brings together, in a single imaginary being, circumstances and characteristics which occur in nature in many different persons.
 From this combination, ingeniously composed, results that happy imitation by virtue of which the artist earns the title of inventor and not of servile copyist.’
-He also believed that, ‘In art, there is no need for colour; I see only light and shade.’
+He also noted, ‘In art, there is no need for colour; I see only light and shade.’

 Sign up today